CCRS-EO4CE-WP10/TreeCRowNN/README.md

             Split into train, test, and validation datasets Organized in folders labelled with tree counts Naming convention = sum_y_x_tilesize_padding.png
-                where:
-                    y = row and x = col location in img_path file plotsize = ground dimensions represented in data of tile (assuming input image resolution of 10cm)
+                where: y = row and x = col location in img_path file

         THE CODE INCLUDES FILTERS TO AVOID NODATA (ALL 0, ALL -9999) AND INCOMPLETE/NON-SQUARE TILES A THOROUGH QA/QC OF GENERATED TILES SHOULD BE COMPLETED PRIOR TO USING FOR MODEL DEV/TRANSFERRING